 45 Then shall he answer them, saying, Verily I say unto you, Inasmuch as ye did it not to one of the least of these, ye did it not to me.

-The kingdom the sheep receive was prepared for them “from the foundations of the world,” meaning, an earthly kingdom.
-In the Short Version, the goats get to stay on earth rather than go straight to hell, but they will experience a purifying by the presence of God’s love and enticements from The Mighty and Strong Ones.
+The kingdom the sheep receive is prepared for them “from the foundations of the world,” meaning, an earthly kingdom.
+In the Short Version, the goats get to stay on earth rather than go straight to hell, but they will experience a purifying by the presence of God’s love, as well as enticements from The Mighty and Strong Ones.